Five hundred thousand smackers.

 “5.
 Protecting Other People’s Rights

 The Digital Millennium Copyright Act is a federal law enacted in 1998 primarily to address online copyright infringement issues.
 A full explanation of the law is beyond the scope of this article, but the general idea is a site or app cannot be held liable for copyright infringement based on content uploaded by users.
 For example, you post an image taken by a third party photographer on Instagram.
-While you might be sued for infringement, the DMCA would provide Instagram with immunity from the claim…so long as it follows a particular compliance process.
+While a copyright owner may sue you for infringement, the DMCA would provide Instagram with immunity from the claim…so long as it follows a particular compliance process.

 And here is where things get interesting.